What is a PICU?

 Our unit includes:

-- Comfortable patient rooms with a flat-screen TV, DVD player and access to a laptop and video game systems
+- Comfortable patient rooms with 55-inch interactive TVs and access to a laptop and video game systems

-- Overnight rooms for parents to remain nearby, or sleeping chairs so they can be in the same room as their child (parents can also stay close by at the Hackerman-Patz House)
+- All rooms have space for parents to sleep so they can remain in the same room as their child (parents can also stay close by in our family overnight sleep space or at the Hackerman-Patz House)

 Transition from PICU to home

 Our pediatric clinicians make the transition from hospital to home easier.
 We provide direct care while helping you take on a larger role in assisting your child.
 Home care services include:

 - Tube feedings